 Italian Instructional Committee Representatives: Represent the GAFIS membership in Italian Instructional Committee meetings and report to GAFIS membership.
 Meet regularly with Associate Chair for Italian.
 Solicit questions from Italian graduate students and present them to the Italian faculty in IIC meetings.
 Work to maintain an official communication channel between the Italian graduate students and Italian faculty.
 Record IIC meeting minutes and submit them to the GAFIS Secretaries.

-Prospective Student Liaisons: Assist the graduate coordinator in organizing visits for prospective students.
+Outreach and Prospective Student Liaisons: Participate in all Outreach Committee meetings.
+Represent the GAFIS membership while there and record minutes from these meetings.
+Report back to the GAFIS membership at the monthly GAFIS meetings.
+Maintain the bulletin boards located on the 6th floor.
+Assist the graduate coordinator in organizing visits for prospective students.
 Help prospective students get in touch with other students from the Department who share their interests.

 TAA Stewards: The TAA Stewards attend all TAA General Membership Meetings as well as Stewards’ Meetings.
 They keep the GAFIS membership informed of contract negotiations and answer questons regarding contract terms.
 If any graduate student has a question regarding healthcare, working conditions, hours or dues, see the Stewards.